jayztemplier/ShakeReport/README.md

 **Shake** the iDevice when you want to report something.
 A Mail Composer view will appear with all the information that will be send.
 The tester can add some explanation, and change the recipient of the email.

 # Configurations
+### Without Screen Capture
 You can setup the default email address that should receive the reports:

 	SRReporter *reporter = [SRReporter reporter];
     [reporter setDefaultEmailAddress:@"templier.jeremy@gmail.com"];
     [reporter startListener];

+### With Screen Capture
+You basically have 2 options.
+The first one is to record the entire session:
+    #include "SRVideoReporter.h"

+    SRVideoReporter *reporter = [SRVideoReporter reporter];
+    NSURL *url = [NSURL URLWithString:@"http://localhost:3000"];
+    [reporter setUsername:@"jayztemplier"];
+    [reporter setPassword:@"mypassword"];
+    [reporter startListenerConnectedToBackendURL:url];
+    [reporter startScreenRecorder];

+But be careful, the entire video will be recorded on the user's device.
+That's why we recommend you to set a max duration for the video.
+To do so, you just have to replace the last line of the previous example by:

+    // replace [reporter startScreenRecorder]; by
+    [reporter startScreenRecorderWithMaxDurationPerVideo:30]; //max duration = 30 sec

 # Additional Information
 If you need to add custom information to the reports sent by email, you can do it!